sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching.md

             ifbody
             postbody
 ```
 the improvement comes from eliminating branches in the "if...else" decision.
-Through testing, one loop unrolling produces a decrease in the number of branches of approximately 14%, on average.
+Through testing, one loop unswitching produces a decrease in the number of branches of approximately 14%, on average.

 This result is highly dependent on the structure of the program.
-For instance, after unrolling, ```ifbody``` and ```elsebody``` can separately be optimized which would compound the results even further.
+For instance, after unswitching, ```ifbody``` and ```elsebody``` can separately be optimized which would compound the results even further.
 The results from the benchmark tests assume that the loops CANNOT be independently optimized, so our claimed average can be thought to be a lower bound on the decrease in the number of branches.

 In literature, benchmarking code unswitching involves measuring the increase in code size.
-In my implementation, code size roughly doubled for each unrolling which is consistent with the literature.
+In my implementation, code size roughly doubled for each unswitching which is consistent with the literature.

 ##### Evaluation

 This optimization was tested on many programs both on defined behavior and undefined behavior.
 The testing suite I generated tests on the following (though not limited to) attributes:
-* Should a conditional be unrolled?
+* Should a conditional be unswitched?
 * Simple/Complex blocks before/after conditional
-* Non-unrolled branches before conditional to be unrolled
+* Non-unswitched branches before conditional to be unswitched
 * Blocks with no terminating jump instructions
-* Loops in which unrolling leads to worse performance.
+* Loops in which unswitching leads to worse performance.

 I would be very happy with suggestions for additional test cases or pull requests that test this optimization on more test cases.
 Furthermore, for questions or comments on design, please reach out by e-mail, which I have included at the top of this post.